 Blu-Ray/TV Series Review: Breaking Bad: The Complete Series

+There are many different Blu-Ray complete series Blu-Ray sets, and the set has been repackaged over the years, including one that includes the TV movie, El Camino.
+All of the sets include the same bonus features for the main series.
+The set that I have is the 16-disc complete series set that has shelf-friendly packaging (released in 2014).
 Where the set really shines is with the extras.
-There are hours of extras for each season including behind-the-scenes featurettes, commentary tracks on select episodes, episodes of "Inside Breaking Bad" the post-show wrap-up that aired after many of the episodes, music videos, gag reels, photo albums, deleted and extended scenes, character profiles, a hilarious alternate ending to the series, and more.
+There are hours of extras for each season, including behind-the-scenes featurettes, commentary tracks on select episodes, episodes of "Inside Breaking Bad" the post-show wrap-up that aired after many of the episodes, music videos, gag reels, photo albums, deleted and extended scenes, character profiles, a hilarious alternate ending to the series, and more.
 So, if you love the show and you love watching the bonus material, there is a ton here for you.

-The series is widely regarded as one of the best shows of the 2010s.
-It was wonderfully written and very well acted, by everyone in the main cast and the guest cast.
-Cranston did a great job of transitioning Walter from a wimp to a monster over the course of the series, and Aaron Paul did a wonderful job playing Jessee as a guy who got in too deep with Walter and portraying Jesse's love-hate feelings toward Walter whom he saw as a father figure, yet knew only cared about himself and money.
-The series really boils down to the power of greed, and how it corrupts.
+The series is widely regarded as one of the best shows of its era.
+It was wonderfully written and very well acted by everyone in the main cast and the guest cast.
+Cranston did a great job of transitioning Walter from a wimp to a monster over the course of the series.
+Aaron Paul did a wonderful job playing Jesse as a guy who got in too deep with Walter and portraying Jesse's love-hate feelings toward Walter, whom he saw as a father figure, yet knew he only cared about himself and money.
+The series really boils down to the power of greed and how it corrupts.
 Even though it has been off the air for nearly a decade, the show holds up very well and is definitely worth the investment.
-It had a lot fewer shows than many shows that stay on the air for five seasons get (just 62 total episodes), but it told a great story and if you are a fan of crime dramas, it is a must-watch.
+It had a lot fewer shows than many shows that aired for five seasons (just 62 total episodes), but it told a great story, and if you are a fan of crime dramas, it is a must-watch.